haydenhargreaves/haydenhargreaves/README.md

 - **Home Server Email Report:** Generate a report and send it to the owner of the home server containing status and other useful information.
 - **Mutable String Class:** Create a mutable string class in python using Object-Oriented-Programming.
 - **Leet Code Clone**: Web application with a backend allowing users to upload and test code with defined test cases.

-## Projects I Abandoned
-- **[Home Server Pub/Sub Event Loop](https://github.com/haydenhargreaves/TCPNotificationManager):** A systemd that listens for server events and publishes them to clients that subscribe.
-- **[Text Editor](https://github.com/haydenhargreaves/TextEditor):** A simple text editor that will eventually be a Vim clone written in C using Ncurses.

 ## Github Stats